Linsanity81/High-LevelPuzzle/README.md

 Set the `Level of Difficulty` as 7 and click the `Construct` button to create a piece-4 level-7 cube puzzle.

 ### Step 3: modifying level-7 cube puzzle
+Set the `Modifying Target Level` as 12 and click the `Modifying` button to start modifying.

+### Step 4: visualize disassembly steps
+Click the `Next` to visualize how to disassemble the current puzzle.

+### Step 4: save puzzle for fabrication
+Set the `Puzzle Tolerance` greater than 0 to create gaps between pieces.
+Here we suggest to set 0.005.
+Lastly, you can click